Pentosan polysulfate: Medical uses

 Pentosan polysulfate sodium is indicated for the relief of bladder pain or discomfort associated with interstitial cystitis.
+Evidence of benefit, however, is mixed as of 2024 with some studies finding benefit and others not.

-Adverse effects
+Side effects

-Patients who have taken pentosan polysulfate orally report a variety of side effects, primarily gastrointestinal complaints such as diarrhea, heartburn, and stomach pain.
+People who have taken pentosan polysulfate by mouth report a variety of side effects, primarily gastrointestinal complaints such as diarrhea, heartburn, and stomach pain.
 Hair loss, headache, rash, and insomnia have also been reported.
-Due to Elmiron's anticoagulant effects, some patients report bruising more easily.
-In some cases, patients are asked to stop taking the medication before any major surgical procedures to reduce the likelihood of bleeding.
-Recent report based on clinical observation hypothesizes that chronic exposure to pentosan polysulfate can cause retinal toxicity, mimicking pigmentary pattern dystrophy.
+Due to anticoagulant effects, some report bruising more easily.
+In some cases, people are asked to stop taking the medication before major surgery to reduce the likelihood of bleeding.